ObjectOops/9SST706/speaker_notes.md

 ## Slide 7 - DHS

 - Although the CISA is an operational component of the DHS, the DHS also has its own role in cybersecurity.

+## Slide 8 - NIST

+- Note that NIST has roles besides those in cybersecurity.
+- Develops cybersecurity standards, guidelines, best practices, and other resources for everyone to use.
+    - They also keep track of CVEs.

+- NIST has developed new kinds of cryptography that are resilient to quantum computing attacks.

+- The OMB mandate may have come with or after the DHS recommendations.

+- The framework integrates cybersecurity, privacy, and supply chain risk management.